catdieval/user-workflow-and-user-stories/user-story-1.md

 - Repeat the process for other types of charts.
 The figure files will have names like "lines plot", "scatter plot", "lines+markers plot", "bar plot".

+- [ ] Inside the lib folder create a listofcharttypes.js file.

+- [ ] Go to listofcharttypes.js and declare an array chartarray containing objects with the keys "type", "mode" and "name".

+  - The type key has for value a string corresponding to the name of the type of chart (e.g. "scatter", "bar").
+  - The mode key has for value a string corresponding to the name of the type of plotting mode (e.g. "lines", "markers", "lines+markers").
+  - The name key has for value a string corresponding to the name of the associated picture contained in the chart-types folder.

+- [ ] Make a named export of chartarray.

 - [ ] In the pages folder, create a UploadDataPage.js file.

 - [ ] Inside the Component folder create a ChartItem folder.

 - [ ] Inside the ChartItem folder create a ChartItem.js file.

-- Inside the pages folder go to the ListOfChartsPage.js file and make a default import to the ChartItem component from "../Component/ChartItem.js".
+- Go to ListOfChartsPage.js and make a default import to the ChartItem component from "../Component/ChartItem.js".

 - [ ] Make a named import of StyledTitle from "../Components/Title/Title.styled".